 Boris Beranger won the 2014 J.B.
 Douglas Award for his presentation, Extremal dependence models: state of the art and new advances.
 He delivered his talk at the 15th Annual J.B.
 Douglas Awards, held at the University of Technology, Sydney in November.
 The J.B.
 Douglas competition is held annually between selected PhD students from NSW universities.
 The award commemorates the work of the late Jim Douglas, the first ever statistics appointment at UNSW.

-Former PhD student Stephen Maher (pictured) won an award for his thesis, "The application of recoverable robustness to airline planning problems", which was completed under the supervision of Gary Froyland and co-supervisor Cheng-Lung Wu (from UNSW Aviation).
+Former PhD student Stephen Maher (pictured right) won an award for his thesis, "The application of recoverable robustness to airline planning problems", which was completed under the supervision of Gary Froyland and co-supervisor Cheng-Lung Wu (from UNSW Aviation).
 It was awarded in 2014 by the Aviation Applications Section of The Institute for Operations Research and the Management Sciences, which confers a prize for the best dissertation in any area related to aviation operations research.

 Frances Hui won the 2013 Annual J.B.
 Douglas Award.